RGANJAM-786/K8s/rc-rs-deamonset-deployment.md

 If asked “How does Kubernetes remember the old version?” → You can say:
 “Kubernetes Deployments keep a history of ReplicaSets.
 Each time we update the Deployment, it creates a new ReplicaSet.
 During rollback, Kubernetes simply switches back to the earlier ReplicaSet.”

+Perfect 👍 Rolling updates & rollbacks are hot interview topics because they directly connect to real-world production deployments.
+Let’s create scenario-based interview questions with detailed, easy-to-understand answers.

+🔹 Rolling Updates

+Q1.
+You have a Deployment running version v1 of your app.
+Now you want to upgrade to version v2 without downtime.
+How will you do it in Kubernetes?
+👉 Answer:

+In Kubernetes, Deployments support rolling updates.

+I would update the Deployment image:

+# kubectl set image deployment myapp myapp=app:v2

+Kubernetes will create a new ReplicaSet for v2 Pods.

+It will gradually replace old v1 Pods with new v2 Pods (one by one or based on maxUnavailable / maxSurge values).

+During the process, users can still access the app, so there’s no downtime.

+Q2.
+During a rolling update, what happens if half the new Pods fail to start?
+👉 Answer:

+Kubernetes rollout will pause automatically if new Pods are not becoming healthy.

+The old Pods will still be running and serving traffic.

+I can check status with:

+# kubectl rollout status deployment myapp

+I can either fix the issue (like wrong image/config) and continue rollout, or perform a rollback to restore the previous version.

+Q3.
+How can you control the speed of a rolling update?
+👉 Answer:

+By using maxUnavailable and maxSurge in the Deployment spec.

+Example:

+strategy:
+  type: RollingUpdate
+  rollingUpdate:
+    maxUnavailable: 1
+    maxSurge: 2

+This means: at most 1 Pod can be unavailable during the rollout, and 2 extra Pods can be created temporarily.

+These values let me fine-tune rollout speed vs. stability depending on traffic load.

+Q4.
+If you set strategy type to Recreate, how is it different from rolling update?
+👉 Answer:

+With Recreate: all old Pods are deleted first, then new Pods are created. → This causes downtime.

+With RollingUpdate: old Pods are replaced gradually while keeping service available → zero downtime.

+In production, we almost always use RollingUpdate.

+Q5.
+Can a rolling update cause downtime if misconfigured?
+👉 Answer:

+Yes ✅.
+Example:

+If maxUnavailable=100%, then Kubernetes may delete all Pods before creating new ones → downtime.

+If readiness/liveness probes are not configured correctly, traffic may go to half-ready Pods, causing failures.

+So, correct probe configuration and rolling strategy tuning are critical.

+🔹 Rollbacks

+Q6.
+You performed a rolling update, but the new version has bugs.
+How can you roll back quickly?
+👉 Answer:

+Kubernetes stores revision history of Deployments.

+To roll back to the previous stable version, I just run:

+# kubectl rollout undo deployment myapp

+If I want to roll back to a specific version:

+kubectl rollout undo deployment myapp --to-revision=2

+The rollback itself is also a rolling process → no downtime.

+Q7.
+What happens if you roll back a Deployment but the rollback also fails?
+👉 Answer:

+If rollback Pods fail, Kubernetes will again pause the rollout.

+The system will not delete the old stable Pods until the new Pods are ready.

+So, traffic keeps flowing to the last working version.

+As a DevOps engineer, I’d troubleshoot using kubectl describe pod and kubectl logs.

+Q8.
+Can you prevent rollbacks from happening automatically?
+👉 Answer:

+Yes.
+By setting:

+spec:
+  revisionHistoryLimit: 0

+This tells Kubernetes not to keep old ReplicaSets.

+But in practice, we usually keep a history (default is 10 revisions), so we can rollback if needed.

+Q9.
+If you delete the old ReplicaSet after a rollout, can you still roll back?
+👉 Answer:

+No ❌.
+Rollback requires the old ReplicaSet.

+If you delete it, Kubernetes has no version to go back to.

+That’s why we usually keep some history of ReplicaSets (using revisionHistoryLimit).

+Q10.
+Suppose rollback was successful, but you don’t want such bugs happening again.
+What measures would you take?
+👉 Answer:

+Add proper readiness and liveness probes so that broken Pods don’t get traffic.

+Use staging/testing environments before production rollouts.

+Enable canary deployments or blue-green deployments for safer upgrades.

+Automate monitoring alerts to detect issues quickly.

 ❓ Why use Deployment when we already have ReplicaSet?